biof395/spring2020/README.md

 This class aims at introducing fundamental applications in text mining such as named entity recognition (NER), relation extraction, passage retrieval and document classification.
-The class is oriented towards hands-on experience with Python, popular text mining packages such as NLTK and spaCy, and popular machine learning packages suc as scikit-learn.
+The class is oriented towards hands-on experience with Python, popular text mining packages such as NLTK and spaCy, and popular machine learning packages such as scikit-learn.

 Learning Objectives
 -------------------
 By the end of this course you should be able to:

-1. Develop Python functions for text processing
+1. Understand fundamental building blocks of text mining
-2. Understand fundamental building blocks of text mining
+2. Understand fundamental building blocks of machine learning regarding text mining applications
-3. Understand fundamental building blocks of machine learning regarding with text mining applications
+3. Develop Python functions for text processing
 4. Build fundamental text mining applications (hands-on experience with Python, NLTK, spaCy and scikit-learn)

 Prerequisites